 Ganh Dau beach and viewpoint

-Ganh Dau is located in the northwest of Phu Quoc and (still) a relativity remote corner of the island.
+Ganh Dau is located in the northwest of Phu Quoc and (still) a relativity remote corner of this tropical island.

-From the viewpoint on the beach, you can easily see the Cambodian islands that are only a few kilometers away.
+From the viewpoint at the beach, you can easily see the Cambodian islands that are only a few kilometers away.

 So far Ganh Dau beach hasn’t been overdeveloped, only time will tell if it manages to stay that way.

-The town Ganh Dau is a nice place for lunch, we had some very cheap but delicious Bánh xèo (a crispy, stuffed rice pancake).
+The town Ganh Dau is a good place for lunch, we had some very cheap but delicious Bánh xèo (a crispy, stuffed rice pancake).

 Suối Tranh Waterfall